-This script (Solaris and Linux) or program (Windows) sorts the transactions in an update log according to the order in which they were committed to the database.
+This script (Solaris and Linux) or utility (Windows) sorts the transactions in an update log according to the order in which they were committed to the database.

 It is required because updates are written to the update log when an operation is completed.
-In order to replay an update log, its contents must first be sorted according to when each update started.
+Howeer, to replay the update log, its contents must first be sorted according to when each update started.

 If the script is run without any update logs specified at the command line, it waits for the name of the file to be entered.

 The output from smerge is written to stdout.

+'''

 smerge filename...

+'''